shnflrsc/HADRIAN/README.md

 ## Issues
 For some reason, Pantheon's LightDM Greeter wouldn't detect the custom desktop entry placed in `/usr/share/xsessions`.
 We'll use the default GTK Greeter for now.

+Make sure you have installed X.org and a Display Manager before opening Pantheon!
 ## Installation
 If you prefer to install Pantheon manually, proceed to [Manual Installation](https://github.com/furesuka/HADRIAN/blob/main/MANUAL.md).